forio/contour-geo/src/documentation/config/config.marker.md

 This visualization requires the [`.geo()`](#geo) frame.

-To override any of the default configuration options in a maker, include the `marker` configuration object in the configuration options that you pass to your Contour constructor, or in the configuration object passed to the particular marker visualization.
+To override any of the default configuration options in a marker, include the `marker` configuration object in the configuration options that you pass to your Contour constructor, or in the configuration object passed to the particular marker visualization.

 **Example:**